bazaarvoice/bv-ios-sdk/apps/BrowsePhotoExample/readme.md

-Bazaarvoice iOS SDK - Browse Products Example
+Bazaarvoice iOS SDK - Browse Product Example
 =

 **Version: 1.0**

-This example app illustrates using the Bazaarvoice iOS SDK to query and browse for products.
+This example app illustrates using the Bazaarvoice iOS SDK to query and browse for products and show ratings and reviews of specified product.

 Some highlights: